 - Cielo’s Code of Ethical Conduct

-IV.
+VIII.
 Concepts and Acronyms

-Stakeholders: All relevant public with interests related to the Company, as well as individuals or entities assuming any type of direct or indirect risk towards the company.
-Amongst others we point out: shareholders, investors, employees, society, customers, suppliers, creditors, governments and regulatory agencies, competitors, press, users of electronic means of payment and non-governmental organizations.
+- Stakeholders: All relevant public with interests related to the Company, as well as individuals or entities assuming any type of direct or indirect risk towards the company.
+Amongst others, we point out: shareholders, investors, employees, society, customers, suppliers, creditors, governments and regulatory agencies, competitors, press, users of electronic means of payment and non-governmental organizations.

 IX.
 General Provisions

 It shall be incumbent upon the Company’s Board of Directors to amend this Policy whenever necessary.

 This Policy shall take effect on the date of its approval by the Board of Directors and revokes any rules and procedures contrary thereto.